armory/docs/content/en/armory-enterprise/armory-admin/generating-certificates.md

 ## {{% heading "prereq" %}}

-* Make sure you are using the same version of Java that Armory Enterprise is using
+* Make sure you are using the same version of Java that Armory Enterprise is using.
 * You need a recent version of OpenSSL.

 ## Generating self-signed certificate authority